 The easiest place to buy OMG is on cryptocurrency exchanges.
 There are two types of cryptocurrency exchanges.
 The first are companies that maintain matching engines that let you trade with other users.
 Established cryptocurrency exchanges charge low fees and offer high liquidity.

 To buy OMG, you’ll need to create an account with one of these services.
-To do so on a centralized cryptocurrency exchange, you’ll need to create an account.
 To trade in large amounts, you’ll likely have to provide some form of identification, like a driver’s license or a passport.

-Once you have wired money to a crypto exchange, you can buy OMG.
+Once you’ve wired money to a crypto exchange, you can buy OMG.
 Since lots of exchanges do not support direct pairings for the Canadian dollar and OMG, you might have to first buy a coin that is paired with the Canadian dollar.
 Likely options are Bitcoin, Ethereum, or a stablecoin like USDC or USDT.
 You can then buy OMG with these coins.
 Note that exchanges will likely charge a withdrawal fee for OMG.
-For instance, as of this writing, it costs 3 OMG (about $42) to withdraw your funds from Kraken, and you’ll have to withdraw a minimum of 6 OMG ($85).

 Buy & sell crypto instantlyStart trading